wmde/reference-island/README.md

 * `items`: List of Wikidata item serializations, as described in the [Wikibase Data Model documentation](https://www.mediawiki.org/wiki/Wikibase/DataModel/JSON)

+A python implementation of this pipe can be found as `ItemExtractorPipe` in `item_extractor_pipe.py`

 ## Pipe 2: Scrape given URLs for potential matches between  unreferenced statements and structured data<a name="pipe-2"></a>

 This step will take in the following inputs and will output the data expected in [Pipe 3](#pipe-3).